 You cannot apply to split your contributions if:

 - The amount you ask to split is more than the maximum allowed

 - Your spouse is aged 65 or over

 - Your spouse has reached their preservation age and is retired.

 4 things to check before applying to split your super contribution

-- Check whether your super fund offers contribution splitting, as not all super funds permit it.
+- Check whether your super fund offers contribution splitting, as not all super funds do.